Interoceanic Corridor of the Isthmus of Tehuantepec: Tehuantepec Isthmus Railway and ports

 In an interview, on 30 October 2023, Morales Ángeles stated that the government had invested "a little over 70 billion pesos" on the corridor's infrastructure, including the rehabilitation of the three railway lines, the improvement of the ports of Coatzacoalcos, Salina Cruz, Port Chiapas and Dos Bocas, investments in highways and the rehabilitation of the Salina Cruz oil refinery.

 Docking site of the port of Salina Cruz, Oaxaca, in 2021.

 A cargo ship loading up with trains at the port of Coatzacoalcos, Veracruz, in 2007.

 On 25 October 2023, the month following a meeting between President López Obrador and then Prime Minister of Portugal António Costa, the Mexican and Portuguese governments announced in the Global Gateway Forum held in Brussels, Belgium, their intention of creating a maritime corridor between the Mexican port of Coatzacoalcos and the Portuguese port of Sines.
 This corridor, according to the announcement, "will strengthen the production chains between both countries, as well as between North America and the European Union.
-As such, it will contribute to the exportation, storage and transshipment of energy," and it has the purpose of "bringing better security and predictability to international commerce."
-According to the Bank of Mexico, the country registered a trade deficit of 467.2 million US dollars with Portugal throughout the first eight months of 2023, despite that the value of Mexican exports increased by 48.6% compared to the same period of the previous year.
+As such, it will contribute to the exportation, storage and transshipment of energy", and it has the purpose of "bringing better security and predictability to international commerce."
+According to the Bank of Mexico, the country registered a trade deficit of US$467.2 million with Portugal throughout the first eight months of 2023, despite that the value of Mexican exports increased by 48.6% compared to the same period of the previous year.
 On 22 December 2023, during Line Z's inauguration, the Portuguese Secretary of State for Foreign Business and Cooperation Francisco Gonçalo Nunes André, and Jennifer Feller, on behalf of the Mexican Secretary of Foreign Affairs, signed a memorandum of understanding to establish the maritime corridor.
-The corridor "is expected to profoundly impact relations between Latin America and Europe," according to a news report.
+The corridor "is expected to profoundly impact relations between Latin America and Europe", according to a news report.